 What is the difference between an HO3 and HO5 home insurance policy?

 The HO3 and HO5 both cover your house on an open peril basis.
-Where the HO5 is different than the HO3 is how it covers your personal property:
+Where the HO5 differs from the HO3 is how it protects your personal property:

 |Your House||Open Peril||Open Peril|

 |Your Personal Property||Named Peril||Open Peril|